rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Learning Paths.md

 # NOTE:  At the end of module, remove any policies or security settings.
 Delete all the resources created in the module

-# Module 5:  Plan and implement an identity governance strategy (~130 Minutes)
+# Learning Path 5: Plan and implement an identity governance strategy (~130 Minutes)

 ## Lab 22 – Create and manage a catalog of resources in Azure AD entitlement management (15 Minutes)

-Task 5 - Create Access reviews for guest users
+Task 5 - Create Access reviews for guest users <br>
-Step 4: Select Teams + Groups then All Microsoft 365 groups with guests Step 5: Verify Guest users only is selected
+Step 4: Select Teams + Groups then All Microsoft 365 groups with guests <br>
+Step 5: Verify Guest users only is selected <br>
-Step 9: Select weekly
+Step 9: Select weekly <br>

 ## Lab 23 – Add terms of use and acceptance reporting (20 Minutes)